Summary #

 .
 We can verify these credentials by logging in the application, and indeed we get logged in.

-Now we can download a working authenticated RCE exploit for rConfig using searchsploit.
+Now we can download the authenticated RCE exploit for rConfig using searchsploit.

 searchsploit -m php/webapps/47982.py